I want to thank Tersia Burger. She has nominated me for the Liebster Award.

 2. You must display the Liebster heart on your blog

-3. You should nominate 7 other blogs
+3. You should nominate other blogs (I have deleted blogs that are no longer active).

 4. Each person must post 11 things about themselves